w4bo/AA2425-unibo-mldm/slides/07-fairness.md

 # Machine Learning

-Supervised ML (e.g., classification) is a form of inductive reasoning.
+Supervised ML (e.g., *classification*) is a form of inductive reasoning.

-- Draw general rules from a specific examples, identifying the features and values that co-occur with an outcome of interest.
+- *Draw general rules from individual examples*, identifying the features and values that co-occur with an outcome of interest.
-- The limitation of being insufficiently individualized is an unavoidable part of inductive reasoning.
+- However, *insufficiently-individualized decisions are an unavoidable* part of inductive reasoning.
     - "Statistically sound but nonuniversal generalizations": an individual fulfills all the criteria for inclusion in a particular group but fails to possess the quality that these criteria are expected to predict [82].
     - Even if we accept that decisions can never be fully individualized, we might still expect that decision makers take into account the full range of relevant information at their potential disposal.

 > A car insurance company had an obligation to consider the applicants' driving skills, not just the model and color of their car, even if doing so still meant that they were being assessed according to how often other people with similar driving skills
 > Collecting and considering all of this information can be expensive, intrusive, and impractical.
-> In fact, the cost of doing so could easily outweigh the perceived benefits that come from more granular decision making—not just to the decision maker but to the subjects of the decisions as well
+> In fact, the cost of doing so could easily outweigh the perceived benefits that come from more granular decision making—not just to the decision maker but to the subjects of the decisions as well.
 > For instance, if developing a much more detailed assessment of applicants for car insurance increases the operating costs of the insurer, the insurer is likely to charge applicants a higher price to offset these additional costs.

 Limits to inductive reasoning.